Brightling, St Thomas a Becket Church

 You enter the church through the Norman south door (the porch itself is 18th century).
 Beside the door is a holy water stoup dating to the 13th century.
-The chancel and nave are barrel-vaulted, with 14th and 15th century timber rafters.
-At the west end of the nave is an 18th century gallery on fluted columns, supporting a barrel organ.
+The chancel and nave are barrel-vaulted, with 14th and 15th-century timber rafters.
+At the west end of the nave is an 18th-century gallery on fluted columns, supporting a barrel organ.
 This is thought to be the largest barrel organ in Britain still in full working order.

-Fuller is easily Brightling's most famous resident; a notable eccentric, he was responsable for building a series of peculiar follies around the village.
+Fuller is easily Brightling's most famous resident; a notable eccentric, he was responsible for building a series of peculiar follies around the village.
 Perhaps his most unusual creation can be found in the churchyard; it is his own mausoleum, in the shape of an Egyptian pyramid, modelled after the Tomb of Cestius in Rome.
 Fuller was long rumoured to be buried within the pyramid in a sitting position, his corpse holding aloft a glass of claret, but this tale is no longer thought to be true.

-The church was originally dedicated to St Nicholas, but was rededicated to St Thomas a Becket shortly after Becket's murder in 1170.
+The church was originally dedicated to St Nicholas but was rededicated to St Thomas a Becket shortly after Becket's murder in 1170.
 On the south wall of the nave is a list of rectors of Brightling dating all the way back to 1070.

 In the north aisle are surviving sections of intriguing wall paintings, a mixture of Biblical text and religious symbols.
 These span the period from the late 14th to early 18th century.
 One section of scrollwork leading to a likeness of a building may date to the 14th century, while a trellis design is probably 15th century work.

 There are several intriguing memorial brasses within the church, including that of Thomas Pye (d.
-1592), with suitably pious kneeling figure of the deceased surrounded by inscriptions in both Latin and English verse.
+1592), with a suitably pious kneeling figure of the deceased surrounded by inscriptions in both Latin and English verse.

-There's lot of historical interest at Brightling church, and the excellent church guide is well worth a purchase to get the most out of a visit.
+There's a lot of historical interest at Brightling church, and the excellent church guide is well worth a purchase to get the most out of a visit.